 METAA is offering the METAA Chief Technology Officer Certificate Online Course through Framingham State University.
 This rigorous 14-week online course will build competencies in the ten essential skills of these three primary categories: Leadership & Vision, Understanding the Educational Environment, Managing Technology & Support Resources.
 Students will earn 3 Framingham State credits.
 This course is designed for both prospective and current technology directors.

-Students can expect to work about 5 asynchronous hours per week depending on expertise in the covered skill areas:
+Coursework consists of readings, activities, online discussion posts, reflections, a final essay, and a project portfolio.
+Students can expect to work about 5 asynchronous hours per week depending on expertise in the ten skill areas the course covers.

 The course consists of 12 weeks of instruction related to the skill areas and two additional weeks allotted for the final project.

 Location: Online (Students will submit work online weekly – expect about 5 hours of work per week.
-Students will collaborate asynchronously.)
+Students will collaborate asynchronously within the weekly schedule.)